rebekahcallkacz/demo-react-data-viz/README.md

 - Determining your data story - what are you trying to communicate with your visualization?
   - Analysis - what does your data tell you?
   - Design - how are you going to convey this information to your audience?
-- Implementating your visualization - how are you actually going to write the code?
+- Implementing your visualization - how are you actually going to write the code?